 It goes without saying that tracking your expenses needs to become a habit.
-And once the habit is set, you will be able to track your progress and set attainable goals.
+And once the habit is set, you can track your progress and set attainable goals.

 Are you ready to make a change?

-Once you know where your money goes, you can be more mindful of what really matters to you and be motivated to improve your life and finally do what you love.
+Once you know where your money goes, you can be more mindful of what really matters to you, be motivated to improve your life, and finally do what you love.